Discrimination of Excellence

 Legal codifications, economic action and public policy making as well as corporate workplace incentives can foster performance free from discrimination.
 Outperformers and underperforming segments should transfer coping in lieu of performance strategies and strategically align in the striving towards discrimination-free economy and society.
 Awareness building, transparency and mandatory access to information on hiring, testing and promotion criteria appear as natural remedies besides legal action to combat excellency-discriminating individuals and institutional structures.
 The research provides a truly heterodox economics standpoint on reconsidering discrimination in a novel light with attention to those who are put down due to their stellar excellence outshining underperformers, whose inappropriate discriminatory conduct deserves to be left behind for the sake of upholding individual well-being derived from dignity, economic prosperity grounded in respect for striving and societal advancement founded on excellency.

-Financial support of a European Parliament research division is gratefully acknowledged.
+Financial and in-kind support of the Banca d’Italia in Rome and a European Parliament European Liberal Forum research division is gratefully acknowledged.